Infrastructure for research 2018

-- The grant administrator must contribute to funding of infrastructure for research.
+- The grant administrator is to contribute to funding of infrastructure for research.

-- The applicant must report on permissions and any agreements that are required for the project implementation.
+- The applicant is to report on permissions and any agreements that are required for the project implementation.

-- By the application date, the applicant must have a plan for long-term management of the infrastructure and a survey of reciprocal legal, institutional and financial obligations and rights must have been completed.
+- By the application date, the applicant is to have a plan for long-term management of the infrastructure and reciprocal legal, institutional and financial obligations and rights are to have been determined.

 - Professors can be paid in the project.

 - Researchers aged 67 and over can be paid in the project provided that the researcher is employed by a grant administrator approved by RJ.